-- Unhygienic and primitive practices: The chief causes of maternal and infant mortality were found to be unhygienic and primitive practices for parturition and no specific nutritious diet with iron, calcium and vitamins is consumed by women. - Description Description Description - Lack of Human resource: There are severe shortages in health human resources in terms of PHC doctors (33% shortfall), CHC specialists (84% shortage), health workers, nursing staff, ASHA workers and locally trained youth.
-The isolated locations with minimal facilities create unwillingness among the health workers. - ⇒ Financing of Tribal Health: The tribal sub plan (TSP), though started with the noble goal of complementing

-- existing finances for tribal policies, has shown a lackadaisical response.
+- Unhygienic and primitive practices: The chief causes of maternal and infant mortality were found to be unhygienic and primitive practices for parturition and no specific nutritious diet with iron, calcium and vitamins is consumed by women. - Lack of Health Infrastructure: Though tribals are heavily dependent on public health services, there is a shortfall of public health centres, sub-centres, and community health centres by 27-40% in about half of the states.
+This has resulted in low access and coverage, low outputs and outcomes in tribal health status. - Lack of Human resource: There are severe shortages in health human resources in terms of PHC doctors (33% shortfall), CHC specialists (84% shortage), health workers, nursing staff, ASHA workers and locally trained youth.
+The isolated locations with minimal facilities create unwillingness among the health workers. - plan (TSP), though started with the noble goal of complementing existing finances for tribal policies, has shown a lackadaisical response.
 The tribal affairs ministry has no information regarding TSP allocations of various states.
-Also, there is a lack of accounting of actual tribal health expenditure. - □ Lack of Awareness and mistrust on modern medicine: The tribals are amenable to western systems of medicine.
-Hence, vaccination and immunization of Infants and children have been inadequate among tribal groups. - level data, centralized policy formulation and implementation, near absence of tribals from the process, weak state level intervention etc. has accentuated dismal health conditions among tribals.
+Also, there is a lack of accounting of actual tribal health expenditure.

+- Lack of Awareness and mistrust on modern medicine: The tribals are amenable to western systems of medicine.
+Hence, vaccination and immunization of Infants and children have been inadequate among tribal groups. - Structure: Lack of population level data, centralized policy formulation and implementation, near absence of tribals from the process, weak state level intervention etc. has accentuated dismal health conditions among tribals.

-- → Health Services to Remote Populations: Mobile medical camps to improve outreach in remote tribal populations would play a major role and will make availability of drugs, diagnostic facilities to tribals in remote areas. - → Transportation for Expectant Mothers: Tribal populations generally have to deal with lack of resources in tough terrains.
-Provision of emergency transportation for pregnant tribal women to health facilities for obstetric care is one of the major necessities of the tribal women. - Health Workers from Tribal Communities: As tribal populations find it difficult to navigate through the complexities of medical facilities, health workers from tribal communities may become the link between the healthcare facilities and tribal communities. - Other measures such as: Creation of National Tribal Health Council and Tribal health research cell, raising awareness of health issues, upgrading infrastructure and capacity building.
+- ➡ Health Services to Remote Populations: Mobile medical camps to improve outreach in remote tribal populations would play a major role and will make availability of drugs, diagnostic facilities to tribals in remote areas. - → Transportation for Expectant Mothers: Tribal populations generally have to deal with lack of resources in tough terrains.
+Provision of emergency transportation for pregnant tribal women to health facilities for obstetric care is one of the major necessities of the tribal women. - As tribal populations find it difficult to navigate through the complexities of medical facilities, health workers from tribal communities may become the link between the healthcare facilities and tribal communities. - ◆ Other measures such as: Creation of National Tribal Health Council and Tribal health research cell, raising awareness of health issues, upgrading infrastructure and capacity building.